I have an Exchange account but I prefer to download everything to a pst-file.

 Doing this isn’t sufficient for Outlook 2007 and Outlook 2010 as you must also force the Exchange account to use that pst-file as the default store.

-In Outlook 2013 and Outlook 2016, things have been made even harder to use a pst-file as the default when using an Exchange account.
+In Outlook 2013 and later, things have been made even harder to use a pst-file as the default when using an Exchange account.

 To set the default delivery location for an Exchange account to a pst-file in Outlook 2003;